JetBrains/Qodana/topics/github.md

 > %product% side before submitting analysis reports to GitHub code analysis, see the [](#Baseline+and+quality+gate) section for details.

 ## Pull requests

+<link-summary>Explore how you can extend the GitHub configuration using pull requests.</link-summary>

 > To learn more about pull request analysis, see the [](inspect-your-code.md#Incremental+analysis) chapter.